Dub Mixing with Daniel Boyle

 Starting today in any other genre, this amount of gear isn’t necessary.
 Hone your skills and work on a “sound” of your own.
 I have always felt if you can create something different from the norm, you are doing the right thing.
 Innovate not imitate.
 And you can do that with a £200 interface and £50 mic, as much as you can with Fairchild EQ and a large format SSL!

 What are you up to for the rest of the year?

 I’m restoring a property in Italy to move the studio to, down south in Puglia which will be a hotel with an onsite studio.
 Musically I’m pretty busy with mixing for clients which is great!
 I’m also working on a triptych of Dub albums.
 Re-working the multi-tracks of Max Romeos “Horror Zone” album I produced and “The Black Album” into brand new dub albums, with Lee featuring on some new vocals.

-If you’ve enjoyed reading about this masterclasses then check out our blog about our Abbey Road Studio One masterclass with CHIC Organisation’s Jerry Barnes.
+If you’ve enjoyed reading about Dub Mixing, check out our blog about our recording workshop in Studio One with CHIC Organisation’s Jerry Barnes.